Provisioning, Signing and Keys¶

 Key Generation

-from your private key.
+The encrypted key is generated using the encrypt_tool from your private key.
 This tool is provided with the SDK and should be used to generate the encrypted key before deploying your application.

 std::string encrypted_key = "8qWNpMPeO1AbgcoPSsdeUORGmO/hyB70oyrpFyRlYWbaVx4Kuan0CAGaXZWS3JWdgmPL7p9k3UFTwAp5y16L8O1tYaHLGkW4p/yWmA==";

-// Create game state object with encrypted key
+// Create game state object from config

 from scorbit import scorbit